By David Joel Miller, MS, Licensed Therapist & Licensed Counselor.

-Likeable people are positive.
-The see good in every situation.
+Likable people are positive.
+They see good in every situation.
 People who only see the problems and the difficulty are downers.
-To be likeable you need to pull others up not push them down.
+To be likable you need to pull others up not push them down.

 Look at every situation and ask yourself “what is the good I can find in this situation?”
 Practice finding the good everywhere you go and people will invite you to go with them.

 Popular people have positive attitudes about those around them.
 They encourage others to be the best they can be rather than pulling them down.
 To improve your likeability look for the good in others.
 What you look for you will find.
 People like to be around others who like them.

 Good leaders look for the skills in people and “encourage their strengths.”
 Encourage the best in others and you may become their best friend.

 Be curious about others.

 To become more likable think less about yourself and more about others.
 Cultivate a curiosity about others.
 What do they enjoy?
 Where do they like to go?
 Learn about their hobbies and their interests.
 You may find that something they care about interests you also.
 The best way to develop more friendships is to find interests you have in common.
 Shared activities build strong friendships.